Thermal Network CCTV Camera

-Thermal network cameras outperform a visual camera in dark scenes and are a great tool for detecting people and objects in 24/7 surveillance, from pitch dark areas to a sunlit parking lot.
+Thermal network CCTV camera outperforms a visual camera in dark scenes and are a great tool for detecting people and objects in 24/7 surveillance, from pitch dark areas to a sunlit parking lot.

 Thermal network cameras create images based on the heat that always radiates from any object, vehicle or person.